momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 Ladders can be climbed by "walking into them".
 If you are directly facing the ladder hold W, if sideways A/D. If you face the ladder diagonally you can climb the ladder both ways.
 If you hold W and A/D the speeds add onto each other resulting in a much faster climb.

 ### Ladder Jump
 The speed you gain from fast ladder climbing is enough to fling you into the air!
-This technique does not have anything to do with inputting jump (which just pushes you off the ladder) and is more similar to surfing.
-Gain speed with the climb and flick off near the top.
-Just like surfing, the way you flick off dictates your trajectory, and whether you trade speed for height and vice versa.
+This technique does not have anything to do with inputting jump (which just pushes you off the ladder) and is more like surfing.
+The way you flick off dictates your trajectory, and whether you trade speed for height and vice versa.
+However, unlike surfing there is no acceleration or deceleration on ladders, so speed changes instantly when you move your mouse or change inputs.

 ### Crouch Bhop
 Bhopping starting in a crouch position.
 If a jump is started from a standing position, crouching in the air will raise your collision box up 18 units (you tuck in your legs).
 If you start in a crouched position and jump you will not be able to get this extra 18 units of height.